AliceO2Group/Monitoring/README.md

 | verbosity      | Enum (Debug/Info/Prod)           | no       | Verbosity::Info         |
 | tags           | map             | no       | host and process names  |

-A metric can be constructed by providing required parameters (value and name):
+A metric can be constructed by providing required parameters (value and metric name, value name is set to `value`):
 ```cpp
 Metric{10, "name"}
 ```
 #### Values
 By default metric can be created with zero or one value (in such case value name is set to `value`).
-Any additional value may be added using `.addValue` method, therefore these two metrics are identical:
+Any additional value may be added using `.addValue` method, therefore the following two metrics are identical:
 ```cpp
 Metric{10, "name"}
 Metric{"name"}.addValue(10, "value")